stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 * [Razer Blade Advanced RTX 2070 SSD Replacement](https://www.youtube.com/watch?v=9-ZfDNdj2WU)

-#### Luqid Metal repaste
+### Liquid Metal re-paste

 <span style="color:red">**Be very careful and do this at your OWN RISK!**</span>

-This step is not necessary and can be recommended only for hardcore gamers with expirence building own rigs.
+This step is not necessary and can be recommended only for hardcore gamers with experience building own rigs.

 **Useful information**